jiahongli18/MP2/README.md

 ### 1) Network Layer
-* Our networking layer is located in Server.go.
+* Our networking layer is located in `Server.go`.
 We start two goroutines within main.go.
 The first one is called `startServer()` and the second is `exit()`

 * `startServer()` creates the TCP connection and listen on provided port for requests.
 It stores the username of the client's in a map as a key, and the channel as the associating value.
 We use a map so that we are able to know which channel we have to redirect messages to(message's receiver).
 For each connection, we call a goroutine to handle the communication so that the server can support handling multiple concurrent clients.
+The goroutine will encode the message on the receiverchannel if the receiver is connected and send error message otherwise.

 * `exit()` is used to wait for an EXIT command from the command line.
 If this command is detected, then a channel is used to communicate this information with the main thread.
 Then the main thread sends the signal to all other TCP channels to terminates those, and finally terminates itself.